thomas-beguin/evenmeet/README.md

   </div>
 </div>

-4. Now you have to find your match with the help of a compass, which indicates the direction and distance from your.
+4. Now you have to find your match with the help of a compass, which indicates the direction and distance from you.
 Then, you have to scan the Qr-code to certify the match and gain a reward! ℹ️ We used the API of mapbox to create the compass.
 <div align="center">
   <div style="display: flex;">